Thyroid tests

 The most common thyroid function tests are TSH, T3, and T4.
 T3 and T4 are the hormones produced by your thyroid.
 They are bound to the protein globulin for transporting it to various tissues.

-They are responsible for regulating metabolism, the process by which the body burns calories and generates energy.
+T3 and T4 are hormones that are responsible for regulating metabolism, the process by which the body burns calories and generates energy.
 Your doctor may order one or both of these tests to assess your thyroid function.

 If your levels are in the normal range, your thyroid is producing enough hormones to keep you healthy.